Learners are innovative thinkers who are successful, confident, respectful and caring

 GPMS students should behave in a reasonable, responsible and positive way and understand the following expectations: Demonstrate consideration, courtesy and respect to others and their property.
 Walk in an orderly, quiet and safe manner while in the school and during all school related activities.
 Common sense and safety are our guidelines.
 Avoid the use of profane language and inappropriate gestures while participating in school activities on or off campus, or in the immediate vicinity of the school’s property.
 Cigarettes, Vapes, and other prohibited substances will be confiscated from students who choose to bring them on the school property and the school resource officer will be informed.

 Use school equipment appropriately and avoid activities that will harm or potentially endanger oneself or others.
 Arrive at school no earlier than 7:45 am and to leave the school property within 15 minutes after the dismissal unless involved in a staff supervised activity.
 Treat all school property with care and respect.
 Behave in law-abiding ways.
-Adhere LSD Acceptable Use of Computers & Technology.
+Adhere to Lethbridge School Division Acceptable Use of Computers & Technology.

-• Students are to go to class prepared to work
+• Students are to go to class prepared to to work.

-• Students are to hand in assignments on time except under exceptional circumstances
+• Students are to hand in assignments on time except exceptional circumstances.

 Our School Division believes in creating safe and caring environments for students and staff.
 Any incident where a student engages in behavior which threatens or appears to threaten the safety of themselves, or others will be investigated.
 Administrators can implement a Risk Assessment for behaviors that are worrisome including writing or drawings with violent themes; references to or involvement in violent activity at school; or an increased interest in activities that are deemed as dangerous to the safety of themselves or others.